-After a half-century in which they played mainly auxiliary roles, women came to be full participants in the YMCA in the first half of the twentieth century.
+After a half-century in which they played mainly auxiliary roles, would came to be full participants in the YMCA in the first half of the twentieth century.
 So did girls and boys, beginning with summer camping programs.
-Racial and ethnic groups formed separate YMCAs during the Y's first century, but today's Association is wholly diverse, welcoming all people at each of its twenty branches.
+Racial and ethnic groups formed separate YMCAs during the

+Y's first century, but today's Association is wholly diverse, welcoming all people at each of its twenty branches.
 In 2003, the YMCA continues its longstanding tradition of programs to meet the needs of new Americans.
 The organization's holistic guiding principle, "spirit, mind and body," has encouraged countless New Yorkers to enhance their health and wellness, longevity, friendships and family life, and, for youth, to enhance their chances for success in school and work.
-Today's wide array of educational and self-improvement options includes child care and youth/adult computer centers as well as health enhancement programs for all ages.
+Today is wide array of educational and self-improvement options include child care and youth/adult computer centers as well as health enhancement programs for all ages.

-Although the YMCA of Greater New York adopted a policy of no longer building new residences, in line with a national YMCA trend, it makes full use of existing accommodations.
-Several Branches, notably West Side, Vanderbilt, Harlem, Flushing and Greenpoint continue to house visitors both domestic and international seeking affordable accommodations on visits to New York.
+Although the Association adopted a policy of no longer building new residences, in line with a national YMCA trend, it makes full use of existing accommodations.
+Several Branches, notably Flushing, Greenpoint, Vanderbilt and West Side continue to house visitors both domestic and international seeking affordable accommodations on visits to New York.
 Prior to 9/11, these Branches have registered as many as 300,000 foreign and out-of-town visitors annually.
 The West Side YMCA, within a few blocks of Lincoln Center, has hosted the largest Elderhostel program in New York State.